whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 ####Update existing neighbourhoods with new shapes and names

-For cases where neighbourhood names were not an exact match between SF OpenData and Who's On First (remember `Haight Ashbury` vs. `Haight-Ashbury`), make sure we preserve the old WOF name name as a `variant` name (below) and set the SF OpenData name as the feature's `wof:name`.
+For cases where neighbourhood names were not an exact match between SF OpenData and Who's On First (remember `Haight Ashbury` vs. `Haight-Ashbury`), make sure we preserve the old WoF name name as a `variant` name (below) and set the SF OpenData name as the feature's `wof:name`.

  _"name:eng_x_variant":[_
   _"Haight-Ashbury"_